hack-gpon/hack-gpon.github.io/index.md

 description: Worldwide wiki on how to access, change and edit ONTs
 ---

-Most ONTs run customized firmware which implem vendor and ISP-specific integrations and are locked down in functionality to match service requirements.
+TEST TEST TEST Most ONTs run customized firmware which implem vendor and ISP-specific integrations and are locked down in functionality to match service requirements.
 ONTs often perform differently depending on the OLT and the settings applied by the ISP; for convenience it is often necessary to switch from an external ONT to an SFP or vice-versa, but most OLTs perform so many checks on the ONT making a simple replacement impossible.

 {% include alert.html content="Playing with ONTs can cause your serial number/PLOAM password to be banned and faults to the optics, ONTs and OLTs.
 Always pay close attention to the calibration of the laser, under no circumstances should the calibration be changed." alert="Warning"  icon="svg-warning" color="red" %}